Deanstirrat/the-list-scraper/README.md

 # the-list-scraper
-Uses foopee.com and spotify api to find all upcoming shows with artists you have saved songs by.
-Requires a Spotify developer account
+Uses foopee.com and spotify api to find bands/artists in your library that have performances in the Bay Area.
+Requires a Spotify developer account.

 # How to use:
 ## 1. Create a spotify developer account and create a new project